 Step 4: Share with your whole organization #

 After you’ve generated your personas, they should be accessible to everyone in your company.
-Each team will have a different use for it, but all will rely on defined personas to develop strategies that are appropriate and effective, and that places your user at the center of decision making.
+Each team will have a different use for it, but all will rely on defined personas to develop strategies that are appropriate and effective, and that place your user at the center of decision-making.

 👥 Sales teams will be able to identify SQLs (Sales Qualified Leads) more effectively.